 - Go to the BACK of the room

 You can find out more here: Total Physical Response in the English Classroom.
+Try out this great activity for kids that gets them listening to correct sentences and then responding to them.
+Learning English can be a fun experience!

-#6: The Memory Circle Game
+#6: The Memory Circle Preposition Games

 This is an extremely versatile ESL game that can be used for a variety of situations, including names, grammar or vocabulary.
 In this, you can use it for prepositions.